jarun/lsstack64/README.md

 $ ps -aeLf
 For the main thread of a process LWD == PID, for child threads they are different.
 unwind is the test program on x86_64.
 The functionality will be merged to lsstack64.

-A sample output with Leafpad editor that runs 2 threads: http://paste.ubuntu.com/11886313/

 **********
 # News